canonical/snapd/HACKING.md

 #### Building for other architectures with snapcraft

-It is also sometimes useful to use snapcraft to build the snapd snap for other architectures using the `remote-build` feature, however there is currently a bug in snapcraft around using the `4.x` track and using `remote-build`, where the Launchpad job created for the remote-build will attempt to use the `latest` track instead of the `4.x` channel.
-This was recently fixed in snapcraft in https://github.com/snapcore/snapcraft/pull/3600 which for now requires using the `latest/edge` channel of snapcraft instead of the `4.x` track which is needed to build the snap locally.

-In order to build remotely with snapcraft, do the following:
+It is also sometimes useful to use snapcraft to build the snapd snap for other architectures using the `remote-build` feature.
+In order to build remotely with snapcraft, make sure you have at least version `6.x` installed: if the command `snap info snapcraft` shows that you are running an older version, upgrade with:

 ```
-snap refresh snapcraft --channel=latest/edge
+snap refresh snapcraft --channel=latest/stable
 ```

 Now you can use remote-build with snapcraft on the snapd tree for any desired